saulrichardson/solstice/src/gateway/README.md

 # Solstice Gateway

-A lightweight proxy service for OpenAI's Responses API with audit logging and retry capabilities.
+A lightweight proxy service for OpenAI API with audit logging and retry capabilities.

 ## Overview

 The Gateway serves as a centralized access point for all LLM interactions in the Solstice system.
-It provides a unified interface to OpenAI's Responses API with enterprise-grade features:
+It provides a unified interface to OpenAI's API with enterprise-grade features:

 - **Write-only audit logging** - All responses saved to disk for debugging/analysis
 - **Automatic retry logic** - Handles transient failures with exponential backoff